PapazF/DataCamp-Projects/README.md

-# DataCamp-Projects

-Projects from DataCamp using PostgreSQL
+This repository contains my Data Analyst projects from DataCamp using PostgreSQL